 Ex ante estimates must use the baseline deforestation allocation provided by Verra and emission factors as calculated in Section 5.3.2.3.
-Beyond the initial project BVP, ex ante estimation of the annual allocation of emissions reductions must not increase and instead must be held constant (or decrease).
-A value for ex ante effectiveness ($EA{EF,t}$) must be detailed for each year reflecting the percentage by which the project expects to reduce deforestation against the baseline. $EA{EF,t}$ should be applied to estimate annual emission reductions throughout the project lifetime.
+Emission reductions may be projected over the entire crediting period but only for planning purposes; in such a case, the annual emission reductions projected beyond the initial BVP must not increase and instead must be held constant (or decrease).
+A value for ex ante effectiveness ($EA{EF,t}$) must be detailed for each year, reflecting the percentage by which the project expects to reduce deforestation against the baseline. $EA{EF,t}$ should be applied to estimate annual emission reductions throughout the project lifetime.
 Estimated ex ante effectiveness must be consistent with the analysis of agents and drivers of deforestation (Sections 5.2.1-5.2.2), as well as with the measures implemented to reduce deforestation.
-It must not include ex ante leakage that is calculated separately (see Section 5.2.1).
+It must not include ex ante leakage which is calculated separately (see Section 5.2.1).